 Mold

 Injection molding is a process that produces high-precision parts.
 The molding process starts by creating a mold that will shape the product.
 These molds are held to tight tolerances so that the finished product will be nearly identical to the original.
 This allows you to create parts with intricate geometries and a wide range of functions.
 In addition, injection molding allows you to glue and decorate parts easily.
+If you’re considering this process for your project, working with experienced plastic injection molding companies can ensure high-quality results and efficient production timelines

 Injection molded parts often feature bosses, which act as attachment and assembly points.
 Bosses are cylindrical projections with holes shaped to accommodate fastening hardware, such as threaded inserts and self-tapping screws.
 Bosses are similar to ribs and are often used in conjunction with other parts for an integrated design.